Logarithmic finite-size scaling of the self-avoiding walk at four dimensions

 \subsection{Finite-size scaling analysis}

-By universality arguments, we expect the scaling form of the free energy density $f(t,h)$ in Eq.~\eqref{equ:freeenergy_4d}, conjectured for the ${\rm O}(n)$ model with $n=1,2,3$, can be extended to the SAW model ($n=0$).
-When $h=0$, the FSS formulae for the susceptibility $\chi$, the mean walk length $N$ and its variance $C$ are
+By universality argument, we expect the scaling form of the finite-size free energy density $f(t,h)$ in Eq.~\eqref{equ:freeenergy_4d}, conjectured for the ${\rm O}(n)$ model with $n=1,2,3$, can be extended to the SAW model ($n=0$).
+When $h=0$, the FSS formulas for the susceptibility $\chi$, the mean walk length $N$ and its variance $C$ are

 where $t = z-z_{\rm c}$, $(\yt,\yh) = (2,3)$, $(\ythat,\yhhat)=(1/4,1/4)$ and $\widetilde{\chi}_0(\cdot)$, $\widetilde{\chi}_1(\cdot)$, $\widetilde{N}_0(\cdot)$, $\widetilde{N}_1(\cdot)$, $\widetilde{C}_0(\cdot)$, $\widetilde{C}_1(\cdot)$ are scaling functions.